 Customer Retention-Performance Matrix

-At a very high level, the Customer Retention-Performance Matrix is used in the context of business, marketing, finance.
+At a very high level, the Customer Retention-Performance Matrix is used in the context of business, marketing, customer service.

 Customer Retention-Performance Matrix quadrant descriptions, including examples